frederic-benoist/fbsample-addcolumninprodlist/Readme.md

 - modify the list of products in the back-office
 - override of twig template
-- creation of new hook
+- use of new hook
   * displayAdminCatalogProductHeader
   * displayAdminCatalogProductFilter
   * displayAdminCatalogListingProductFields